axiros/vim_enhancements/README.md

 ### Pastemode

-Use neovim - it is automatically going to pastemode at inserts or https://coderwall.com/p/if9mda/automatically-set-paste-mode-in-vim-when-pasting-in-insert-mode (did not try)
+Use neovim - it is automatically going to pastemode at inserts.
+Or [this](https://coderwall.com/p/if9mda/automatically-set-paste-mode-in-vim-when-pasting-in-insert-mode) (did not try though)